Heian Palace: Residences

 To the north of the Shishinden stood the (仁寿殿, Jijūden), a similarly constructed hall of somewhat smaller size that was originally intended to function as the emperor's living quarters.
 Beginning in the ninth century, the emperors often chose to reside in other buildings of the Dairi.
 A third smaller hall, the (承香殿, Shōkyōden) was located next to the north along the main axis of the Dairi.
 It faced a garden in the north and was used for flower-viewing and other banquets before becoming residential space for imperial consorts in the 10th century.
 It also housed the editorial team of the first imperial waka poetry collection Kokinshū.

 After the Dairi was rebuilt following a fire in 960, the regular residence of the emperors moved to the smaller (清涼殿, Seiryōden), an east-facing building located immediately to the north-west from Shishinden.
 Gradually the Seiryōden began to be used increasingly for meetings as well, with emperors spending much of their time in this part of the palace.
 The busiest part of the building was the Courtiers' Hall (殿上間, Tenjōnoma), where high-ranking nobles came to meet in the presence of the emperor.
+There were ryoukiden (綾綺殿) pavilion housing the emperor's bathing quarters and dressing chamber.